Keksuccino/docs_fancymenu/placeholders.md

 When nesting placeholders:
 - Ensure proper escaping of quotes
 - Verify that each nested placeholder is valid on its own
-- Check that the total placeholder string length doesn't exceed the maximum limit

 ## Performance Issues
 If you notice performance issues: